virtual-labs/exp-bernoullis-iiith/experiment/procedure.md

-Procedure for the experiment is as follows.
+Procedure for the experiment is as follows:

 1. Click/Tap on the **Start** button to start the experiment.
 2. The water shall start flowing through the flow channel.
 The level in the Piezometer tubes shall start rising.